anaskura/Ising-model/README.md

 # Ising model on a graph

-Jupyter notebook about the Ising model on a graph.
+Jupyter notebook exploring properties of the Ising model on a graph.